Shervinrtd/Face-Recognition/README.md

 Face Recognition "Who is this person?"
 For example, the video lecture showed a face recognition video of Baidu employees entering the office without needing to otherwise identify themselves.
 This is a 1:K matching problem.

-warning: I had this assignment so if you are already in the same course please dont check the solutions.
+warning: I had this assignment in coursera.org so if you are already in the same course please dont check the solutions.